4d/docs/website/translated_docs/es/ViewPro/method-list.md

 You can pass an object containing definitions for various printing attributes in the *printInfo* parameter.
 To view the full list of the available attributes, see [Print Attributes](configuring.md#print-attributes).

 In the optional *sheet* parameter, you can designate a specific spreadsheet to print (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`